HarshPatil1012/JavaDSA/README.md

 3. Sorting Algorithms : sorting arrays through different types of sorting methods

 4. 2D Arrays : creating a matrix, traversing a matrix and some questions on spiral matrix, diagonal sum and staircase search

+5. Strings : creating a string, operations on strings and some questions on palindrome, string compression